 We will keep your information as long as it is necessary for the purpose for which we obtained it, unless you ask us to delete it at an earlier time.
 Our retention practices take into account legal requirements and the smooth operation of Meetniq.

 We will keep non-identifying metadata, such as the number of meetings in a month, and use it to promote Meetniq, or for research purposes.

 Deleting, accessing or updating your information

-If you are the account holder or logged in user:
+If you are the account owner or a logged-in user:

 - You can update your own information at any time.

-- You can remove your information so that it is not used in the future, by deleting your own participant record, and nominating a new account holder.
+- You can remove your information so that it is not used in the future, by deleting your own participant record, and nominating a new account owner.

 - You can delete the whole account.

 - You can contact the account owner for your organisation, and they can update or delete your information, to prevent it being used in the future.